-Once a woman becomes pregnant, her unborn baby's nutrition and development is dependent on her own health/her lifestyle behaviours and that of her partners or support networks.
+Once a woman becomes pregnant, her unborn baby's nutrition and development is dependent on her own health and lifestyle behaviours, and that of her partners or support networks.
 Poor nutrition during pregnancy may influence the growth of key anatomical features in a way that can increase the risk of future health problems.